Sector-F-Labs/ratatoskr/docs/image_downloading.md

 - File paths are sanitized to prevent directory traversal
 - Only authenticated bot tokens can access files
 - Local file permissions follow system defaults
+- **Image paths are returned as absolute paths** to prevent path resolution issues and ensure consuming applications can reliably locate files

 ## Example Usage